4msahsan/redhat-satellite/README.md

 Downloaded: 1 files, 1.9K in 0s (406 MB/s)
 [root@sat6 import]# hammer gpg create \
 > --key "RPM-GPG-KEY-mysql" \
-> --name "RPM-GPG-KEY-mysql" --organization "phsa"
+> --name "RPM-GPG-KEY-mysql" --organization "msa"
 The gpg sub-command is deprecated and will be removed in one of the future versions.
 Please use the content-credentials command instead.
 GPG Key created.
 [root@sat6 import]#